murkl/arch-os/modules/recovery/README.md

 ## What is where

 ```
-recovery.yaml            what this Recovery is, what it asks, what order it runs in
+module.yaml                     what this Recovery is, what it asks, what order it runs in
-tasks/<id>/task.yaml     where that step belongs: its stage, its needs, its conditions
+module.sh                       what more than one script has to agree about
-tasks/<id>/task.sh       what it does, plus any file it ships with, beside it
+tasks/<stage>/<id>/task.yaml    what that step is: its needs, its conditions, its offers
-hooks/<name>.sh          everything around the work itself
+tasks/<stage>/<id>/task.sh      what it does, plus any file it ships with, beside it
-lib.sh                   what more than one script has to agree about
+tasks/@<stage>/<id>/            a stage Oak runs itself, rather than as part of the work
 locales/                        one <code>.po per language, and the template they come from
 ```

 **Note:** _The shape and the rules are the Installer's: **[➜ Writing a Task](../installer/README.md#writing-a-task)**.
 Every key these files may use is in the **[Oak reference](https://github.com/murkl/oak/blob/main/docs/REFERENCE.md)**._